eternalseptember/MEAN/README.md

 ## Extra Notes:

 1. In the "Opening REST Routes section", when running the CURL commands to rest routing, if there's a 404 error, then restart the npm server.

+2. There are probably a lot of syntax errors in the "Adding Authentication via Passport" section.